-The output terminals of the artificial mains network (V-network) and the terminals a-b shall be positioned $0.8 \text{ m} \pm 20 \%$ apart and shall be connected by the two power conductors of a flexible three-core cable of 0.8 m length.
+The output terminals of the artificial mains network (V-network) and the terminals a-b shall be positioned 0,8 m $\pm$ 20 % apart and shall be connected by the two power conductors of a flexible three-core cable of 0,8 m length.

-8.1.2 Load and control terminal voltage measurement
+8.1.2 A Load terminal voltage measurement A

-A voltage probe shall be used when measuring on the load or control terminals (see figure 5).
-It contains a resistor having a resistance value of at least 1 500 Ω in series with a capacitor with a reactive value negligible to the resistance (in the range 150 kHz to 30 MHz) (see clause 5.2 of CISPR 16-1).
+A voltage probe shall be used when measuring on the load $\square$ Text deleted $\square$ terminals (see figure 5).
+It contains a resistor having a resistance value of at least 1 500 $\Omega$ in series with a capacitor with a reactive value negligible to the resistance (in the range 150 kHz to 30 MHz) (see clause 5.2 of CISPR 16-1).